Big. Bold and Beautiful

 Contusions and Conclusions

-In the end, the Sunny Majestic loudspeakers leave nothing wanting.
-It does more under one roof than any loudspeakers I’ve heard (excepting Jean Yves’s tremendous setup with its $300,000 loudspeakers).
+In the end, the Sunny Majestic loudspeakers leave nothing to be desired.
+It does more under one roof than any loudspeakers I’ve heard (except for Jean-Yves’s tremendous setup, which features $300,000 loudspeakers).
 At $90,000, I would call the Sunny Majestic a comparative bargain, albeit an impractical one at 800 lbs per side.

-Most importantly, my personal convictions and preconceived notions have changed dramatically since the arrival of the Majestic loudspeakers.
-It is, after all, a horn, and I believe the ideal loudspeaker manufactured in the here and now — based solely on what I’ve heard over the past three-months here, and of course my experiences abroad — would certainly have me pointing to a horn-based system.
+Most importantly, my personal convictions and preconceived notions have undergone significant changes since the arrival of the Majestic loudspeakers.
+It is, after all, a horn, and I believe the ideal loudspeaker manufactured in the here and now — based solely on what I’ve heard over the past three months here, and of course my experiences abroad — would certainly have me pointing to a horn-based system.
 Our own Greg Petan has just received a newer and somewhat smaller version of the Sunny Majestic that weighs only 550 lbs per side and has 15” woofers.
-I think he’s a new convert too.
+I think he’s a new convert, too.
 You can include Dennis Parham in that equation since he reviewed the smaller baby brother of the Majestics back in the fall.

 clement perry